 Management and Leadership Skills

 Candidate skills have always been important.
 However, businesses (as our clients) have gone through significant evolution and this has changed their demands.
 If you go back a decade, it was very likely that a German company filling an executive post abroad preferred to, and did, hire a German candidate.
 This is no longer the case.
+Pre-employment assessment has also changed for the C-Level management and has become much more structured.
 Also, mobility is an increasingly important factor.
 More businesses seek people for leadership roles who are willing to relocate.
 This fact breaks with previous industry standards where business executives and upper-level managers focused primarily on career development.
 They took on a position expecting to advance within that specific worksite (geography).
 Today, however, markets like Germany are opening up to foreign talent: businesses are putting knowledge and skills at the top of their recruitment qualification wish lists.

 Key Skills in Demand

 Soft skills have grown in importance.
 This is particularly true for the pharma industry, and this stems from the fact that regulatory norms have changed a lot over the past twenty years.
 Previously, sales teams (and their leadership) had much more freedom in their approach to business.
 However, this has all been halted by regulations that look to curb potential corruption.
 This means that companies have had to look for new ways to build relationships with healthcare professionals.
 Businesses need leaders that keep an eye on compliance and work within the letter of the law and focus on sales team monitoring.
 Alongside that, pharma businesses now also place greater importance on executives’ ability to manage multicultural teams and to work within so-called matrix organizations.
 This means leading and providing guidance not only for local business units, but also therapeutic divisions, which can be a challenge.